BithunTNair/Video_Streaming_Assessment/README.md

 Never commit keys or video files to GitHub.

-.mp4, .ts, .m3u8 files are large and should be generated locally.

 enc.key and enc.keyinfo are sensitive — they are in .gitignore.

 Instead, provide instructions (as above) to generate them locally.